-Looking for lactose-free protein powder that’s highly nutritious and tastes great?
+Looking for a lactose-free protein powder that’s nutritious and tastes great?
 It’s not easy to find supplements that tick all the boxes but we’ve done the research so you don’t have to.
 Whether you’re looking at powders for dairy-free protein shakes, workout smoothies, or healthy baking, we’ve got you covered.

 In this article – we summarise everything you need to know about dairy-free protein powder including the best products, scientific research, and recipes.

 - Qualities of a good non-dairy protein powder

 - Are plant proteins less effective?